School Beverage Guidelines

-Full-calorie soft drinks have been removed.
-Shipments of full-calorie soft drinks to schools have declined by 97 percent between 2004, the last comprehensive data available prior to the agreement, and the end of the 2009-2010 school year.
+- Full-calorie soft drinks have been removed.
+Shipments of full-calorie soft drinks to schools have declined by 97 percent between 2004 and the end of the 2009-2010 school year.

 *Data compiled by Keybridge Research and published in the American Journal of Public Health (Aug.
 16, 2012)